marcmengel/data_dispatcher/docs/dd-sam.rst

 DD-SAM
 ======

-``dd-sam`` is a collecton command line tools implementing portions of SAM functionality, which require communication with more than one of the 3 components - Data Dispatcher, MetaCat and Rucio.
+``dd-sam`` is a collecton of command line tools implementing portions of SAM functionality, which require communication with more than one of the 3 components - Data Dispatcher, MetaCat and Rucio.
 Strictly speaking, Data Dispatcher interface already communicates with MetaCat and
 Data Dispatcher server when it is creating a project from the result of a MetaCat query.

 DD-SAM configuration
 --------------------

-Becaue ``dd-sam`` uses Rucio, MetaCat and Data Dispatcher clients, all 3 of them need to be configured properly.
+Because ``dd-sam`` uses Rucio, MetaCat and Data Dispatcher clients, all 3 of them need to be configured properly.
 The following environment variables can be used for that:

      * METACAT_SERVER_URL - MetaCat server URL